Abathargh/moody-go/gateway/README.md

 ## Functionalities

-The applications functions as a gateway for the requests that have to be forwarded to the upper layer of the architecture (dataset, neural services, etc.) and as a aggregator of data coming from the sensors.
+The application functions as a gateway for the requests that have to be forwarded to the upper layer of the architecture (dataset, neural services, etc.) and as a aggregator of data coming from the sensors.

 It's used as both a middle node for the underlying WSAN and as an entry node to forward requests to the services by the admin panel app.